jimwatt/P7-unscentedkalmanfilter/README.md

-# Sensor Fusion with the Extended Kalman Filter
+# Sensor Fusion with the Unscented Kalman Filter

 This project is in conjunction with the Udacity Self-Driving Car course.
-In particular, the goal of this project is to fuse simulated radar and laser measurements to estimate the position of a cyclist.
+In particular, the goal of this project is to use the Unscented Kalman Filter to fuse simulated radar and laser measurements and estimate the position of a cyclist.

 * More detail about the approach is provided in [writeup.md](./writeup.md).